KazWolfe/XIVAuth/README.md

 rake db:seed     # required to load in core sample data
 ```

+If you'd rather run Rails without Docker, this should also work but be aware that you will need to properly configure
+all of the usual things accordingly.

-I would highly recommend just configuring your IDE to handle just running `Procfile.dev` for you, if that's an option.
+Regardless, it's probably a better option to just configure your IDE to run `Procfile.dev` for you and manage everything
+that way thanks to the watcher paradigm that every web app uses nowadays.

 #### Local Credentials

-XIVAuth's development database seed creates an admin user with credetials `dev@eorzea.id` with a password of `password`.
+XIVAuth's development database seed creates an admin user with credentials `dev@eorzea.id` with a password of
-This should be enough to get started with base development, as well as seeing all the various features that XIVAuth has
+`password`.
+This should be enough to get started with base development, as well as seeing all the various features that
-available to it.
+XIVAuth has available to it.

 Certain XIVAuth features (particularly OAuth and mailers) require the use of an encrypted credentials file.
 A sample
 file and instructions are present in `config/credentials/sample.yml`.
 Note that setting up credentials is *not* required